BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **OPTIONS**

-If your army includes Gildor Inglorion, you may include Wood Elf Warriors from the Lothlórien army list (see page 88 of the *Armies of the Lord of the Rings *rules manual) in his warband as if they were part of this army list.
+If your army includes Gildor Inglorion, you may include Wood Elf Warriors from the LothlÃ³rien army list (see page 88 of the *Armies of the Lord of the Rings *rules manual) in his warband as if they were part of this army list.
 These Wood Elf Warriors must be upgraded to be Noldorin Exiles at the cost of +1 point per model.
 Noldorin Exiles have a Move of 8".

 *Whilst many of the Elves of Eriador settled in one of the many havens, Gildor Inglorion chose to make his home in the wilds of the north.
 As these lands are not the safe place they once were, Gildor has made it his duty to keep a watchful eye out for travellers in these lands in order to guide them to safety.
-In fact, Gildor's gifts are well-suited to this task — he and his kin are swift of foot, quick enough even to keep up with a horse over short distances.*
+In fact, Gildor's gifts are well-suited to this task â€” he and his kin are swift of foot, quick enough even to keep up with a horse over short distances.*

 Mv F S D A W C